joluhan/OCR-Epic-Events/README.md

 off-site events) for its clients while facilitating communication between the different divisions of the company.

 ## Installation
-To begin, clone the repository by running the following command in your terminal
+To begin, clone the rpository by running the following command in your terminal Install my-project with npm

 ```bash
   git clone https://github.com/hire-blac/EpicEventsCRM.git